 Contributing within tasks only: contributors can add/edit the translations only if they are assigned as contributors in a task.

-YAML key separator: select a delimiter that will be used to flatten and unflatten the keys when completing YAML import/export.
+YAML key separator: select a delimiter that will be used to flatten and unflatten the keys when completing a YAML import/export.
 You will need to re-import the keys after updating this setting.

 - Off: the target check will not be fulfilled

-- Error: the editor will not let you save any inaccurate changes; adjustments pending via API will be marked with warnings
+- Error: the editor will not let you save any inaccurate changes; adjustments pending via the API will be marked with warnings

 You can add terms to the dictionary, so the QA check would not perceive these words as spelling errors.
 Spelling exceptions can be managed in the project settings.

-Take a snapshot of your project manually at any time, or schedule them to be created automatically on a daily basis.
+Take a snapshot of your project manually at any time, or schedule these to be created automatically on a daily basis.
 Snapshots serve as your project backup, enabling you to roll back easily at any moment in case anything goes wrong with the project contents.